inspatiallabs/inspatial-dev/CONTRIBUTING.md

 - Follow functional and declarative programming patterns
 - Use descriptive variable names with auxiliary verbs (e.g., `isLoading`, `hasError`)
 - Structure files: exported component, subcomponents, helpers, static content, types
-- Use [InSpatial Kit](https://kit.inspatial.dev/) for components and styling
+- Use [InSpatial Kit](https://inspatial.dev/kit) for components and styling
 - Implement responsive design using a desktop-first approach
-- Use Framer Motion for animations and transitions
+- Use Motion for animations and transitions

 ## 🚀 Release Channels